Coal News We love to talk!

 There is also opportunity for Indian firms in developing 6,000 coaches.
 He added that the Railways spends Rs.
 700-800 crore a year on cleaning activities under the Swachh Bharat initiative.
 This also provides a huge opportunity for the private sector to partner with the Railways, he added.

-- Coal India third quarter net profit dips 22 per cent to Rs 2,884 crore Read more
+- Petronet LNG net dips 17% to Rs 255 crore Read more